philippinespire/REUs/2022_REU/PSMC/README.md

 crun bash dDocentHPC.bash fltrBAM config.5.cssl
 ```

 Once you have edited your sbatch file you can run the filtering step using the same `sbatch dDocentHPC_ODU.sbatch` command that you used before.
+When the sbatch has finished running check its output and make sure you have files with -RG.bam and -RG.bam.bai extensions for each of the input libraries.

 If we have multiple sorted .bam files from the same individual, we can merge those .bam files into a single .bam file using thecommand  `samtools merge`.
 To call genotypes we also need to index this merged file first.
 The sbatch script `mergebams.sbatch` can be used to do both of these things.
 This version is different from the workshop version - you should not need to edit it, but you do need to supply the appropriate `<speciescode>`.
 Copy it to your folder and execute.